 Managing Google PPC ads requires numerous and large calculations, all of which are easily handled by Excel.
 The process of learning advanced Excel tips can be time-consuming, but here are some ways to streamline your efforts and maximize ease of use.

 Another useful keyboard shortcut is one that turns the contents of cells into a percentage.
 This shortcut is ctrl+shift+5.
 This is useful when you want to look at certain numbers as a percentage rather than a whole number, but you don’t want those numbers displayed as a percentage permanently.
+This is especially helpful when applying data validation rules or trying to filter data efficiently in your Excel sheet.
+If you’re working on advanced formulas such as index and match functions, having properly formatted data is crucial for accurate results.

 Sometimes you’ll need to calculate the sums of many individual rows or columns, and if you only have to do this once, it’s not a big deal to manually enter the Excel formulas.
 However, when you need to perform this type of calculation multiple times, it will become cumbersome.